J. W. Lockett

-J. W. Lockett (February 23, 1937 – December 14, 1999) was an American professional football fullback in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys, Baltimore Colts and the Washington Redskins.
+John "J. W." Lockett (February 23, 1937 – December 14, 1999) was an American professional football fullback in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys, Baltimore Colts and the Washington Redskins.
 He also was a member of the Montreal Alouettes in the Canadian Football League (CFL).
 He played college football at the University of Central Oklahoma.

-Early years
+Early life

 Lockett attended Booker T. Washington High School, where he received all-state honors in football, baseball and basketball.
 After graduating, he played one season of minor league baseball in the Los Angeles Dodgers farm system, before moving on to the University of Central Oklahoma.

 He became a four-year starter in football, playing guard and center as a freshman and as a two-way player at tight end and defensive end in his last three years.
 He also lettered in baseball, basketball and track.

 In 2005, he was inducted into the University of Central Oklahoma Athletics Hall of Fame.

 Lockett was inducted posthumously into Booker T. Washington's 2022 Ring of Honor class during a ceremony between the Hornets’ basketball games against Bixby on Friday night, Feb 4, 2022 at Nathan E. Harris Fieldhouse.